brunogritti/laravel-unit-testing/README.md

 ## About this project

-Simple laravel application to setup and run Laravel unit tests
+Simple laravel application to setup and run Laravel unit tests based on [this page](https://betterstack.com/community/guides/testing/laravel-unit-testing/)

 ### Install